rsksmart/devportal-1.0/tools/tokenbridge/usingmycrypto.md

 ## Validating result

-Using the obtained address from the previous step (`0x1684e1C7bd0225917C48F60FbdC7f47b2982a3C2`) and the IER20 ABI interface, let’s connect to the contract.
+Using the address obtained from the previous step (`0x1684e1C7bd0225917C48F60FbdC7f47b2982a3C2`), and the IERC20 ABI interface, let’s connect to the contract.

 !["Access Contract Sidetoken"](/assets/img/tools/tokenbridge/access_contract_sidetoken.png "Access Contract Sidetoken")